 This June 2025, the global community will gather in Nice, France, for two landmark events focused on the future of our ocean.
 The One Ocean Science Congress (4–6 June), co-organized by CNRS and IFREMER, will bring together leading scientists to generate evidence-based recommendations ahead of the 2025 UN Ocean Conference (9–13 June), co-hosted by the Governments of France and Costa Rica.
 With the theme of “Accelerating action and mobilizing all actors to conserve and sustainably use the ocean”, the UN Ocean Conference will focus on driving real progress on Sustainable Development Goal 14 (Life Below Water), from advancing international cooperation, to scaling up financing and making ocean knowledge more accessible for better decision-making.

 At both events, the Global Ocean Observing System (GOOS) will play an active role, co-organizing and contributing to multiple high-level sessions, panels, and side events.
-GOOS will advocate for ocean observing as critical infrastructure, essential for safeguarding communities, guiding sustainable development, and supporting climate resilience.
-We will work to elevate the role of ocean data in policymaking, and to unite our global community in calling for coordinated investment in sustained ocean observations.
+GOOS will advocate for the ocean observing system as critical infrastructure, essential for safeguarding communities, guiding sustainable development, and supporting climate resilience.
+We will work to elevate the role of ocean data in policymaking, and to unite our global community in calling for support and coordinated investment in sustained ocean observations.

 This page highlights ocean observing-related events taking place at the One Ocean Science Congress and the UN Ocean Conference.
 We invite the ocean observing community to join us and help champion the transformative power of ocean data for a more sustainable future.